RafaelAllves/socketConcurrentTCP/README.md

 This will generate an executable file called server.

-<b>PS.</b> Further modifications can be made in its system for it to run as a standalone prgram in local mode too.
-For it, just go to `system.c` file, set the `DEBUG` flag to 1, unncomment the <b>main()</b> function at the end of the file and, comment the code sections marked as "Comment for standalone".
-Then do it's compilation with `gcc -o local_system.exe system.c -lsqlite3`
+<b>PS.</b> Further modifications can be made in its system for it to run as a standalone program in local mode too.
+For it, just go to `system.c` file, set the `DEBUG` flag to 1 to activate its local output, comment the code sections marked as "Comment for standalone" and write a <b>main</b> function to call `serve_client_admin` with a mock ip and port.
+Then compile it with `gcc -o local_system.exe system.c -lsqlite3`.

 ### Running the Server
 To run the server, simply type the following command: